Azure/cli/README.md

 ```
   * Now in the workflow file in your branch: `.github/workflows/workflow.yml` replace the secret in Azure login action with your secret (Refer to the example above)

-## Note
-Please note that the action executes Az CLI script in a docker container.
-This means that the action is subjected to potential restrictions which arise from containerized execution.
-For example:
-  1. If script sets up an environment variable, it will not take effect in host and hence subsequent actions shouldn't rely on such environment variable.
-  2. There is some restriction on how cross action file read/write is done.
-GITHUB_WORKSPACE directory in host is mapped to working directory inside container.
-So, if the action wants to create a file, which will be read by subsequent actions, it should do so within current working directory tree.

 ## Azure CLI Action metadata file